grgzpp/Vector/README.md

 DAO (Data Access Object) pattern is implemented with Sequelize and Postgres.
 It simplifies database communication and CRUD operations, defines data models and offers many utilities regarding data validation and associations between database resources.

 #### Singleton
-This pattern has been used for the controllers, which are used during calls for interacting with the models (MVVM pattern) and by the various middlewares for authentication and checkings.
+This pattern has been used for the controllers, which are employed during calls for interacting with the models (MVVM pattern) and by the various middlewares for authentication and checkings.
 This ensures that there is only one instance for each controller, despite their use occurrs from various points in the application.

 #### COR (Chain Of Responsibility)
-This behavioral pattern is implemented using middlewares, that ensure authentication, privileges checking and ownership checking, following a sequential logic.
+This behavioral design pattern is implemented using middlewares, that ensure authentication, privileges checking and ownership checking, following a sequential logic.
 Their use is essential to achieve a scalable and secure system for all calls.
 For example, the middleware used for privilege checking allows to easily provide a list of which levels of users can perform a specific request.

 ## Project Setup with Docker
 The project is easily executable using the docker-compose orchestrator: